-Join Eric Wing for an in-depth discussion in this video Opening and viewing glued models, part of Up and Running with BIM 360 Glue.
+Join Eric Wing for an in-depth discussion in this video Opening and viewing glued models, part of Learning BIM 360 Glue.

 - So it's time to actually look at a model…and check out some properties.…Now that we have some Glued models,…I'm going to jump around to…the two different projects we have,…and check some stuff out.…So I'm going to sign in to BIM 360 Glue.…And I'm going to click Sign In.…And the first project I want to look at is Lynda.Com.…So let's click on Lynda.Com.…Now let's check out some Models.…I'm going to click on More on the bottom here,…and I'm going to click on Architectural.…